Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_x11.md

 Note:

-If you are compiling Godot for production use, then you can make the final executable smaller and faster by adding the SCons option `target=release_debug`.
+If you are compiling Pandemonium for production use, then you can make the final executable smaller and faster by adding the SCons option `target=release_debug`.

-If you are compiling Godot with GCC, you can make the binary even smaller and faster by adding the SCons option `use_lto=yes`.
+If you are compiling Pandemonium with GCC, you can make the binary even smaller and faster by adding the SCons option `use_lto=yes`.
 As link-time optimization is a memory-intensive process, this will require about 7 GB of available RAM while compiling.

 Note:

-If you want to use separate editor settings for your own Godot builds and official releases, you can enable `doc_data_paths_self_contained_mode` by creating a file called `._sc_` or `sc_` in the `bin/` folder.
+If you want to use separate editor settings for your own Pandemonium builds and official releases, you can enable `doc_data_paths_self_contained_mode` by creating a file called `._sc_` or `sc_` in the `bin/` folder.

 ## Compiling a headless/server build